Health Literacy Insights for Health Crises

 The Doak, Doak, and Root workbook noted earlier highlighted the value of interaction in writing as well as in speech.
 Reflecting on this, the authors adopted a question-and-answer format in the second example to enhance engagement.
 Such questions, of course, need to reflect the interests of the intended audience.

 The authors intend for the examples above to provide guidance on crafting a high-quality message in times of public health crisis.
 Communication from authoritative voices in times of emergency must be developed thoughtfully and tested before they are released to the public.
 To be high quality, the message must be accurate, specific, actionable, and easy to understand.
 In the authors’ view, this can be achieved through a careful application of health literacy principles.

 - National Institutes of Health.
 2002.
 Making health communication programs work: A planner’s guide.
-Bethesda, MD: US Department of Health and Human Services, Public Health Service, Office of Cancer Communications, National Cancer Institute, https://www.cancer.gov/publications/health-communication/pink-book.pdf (accessed April 26, 2017).
+Bethesda, MD: US Department of Health and Human Services, Public Health Service, Office of Cancer Communications, National Cancer Institute.
+Available at: https://www.cancer.gov/publications/health-communication/pink-book.pdf (accessed April 26, 2017).

 - Schwartz, Barry.
 2004.
 The paradox of choice: Why more is less.
 New York: Ecco.

 - Agency for Healthcare Research and Quality.
 2017.
-The Patient Education Materials Assessment Tool. https://www.ahrq.gov/professionals/prevention-chronic-care/improve/self-mgmt/pemat/index.html (accessed April 20, 2017).
+The Patient Education Materials Assessment Tool.
+Available at: https://www.ahrq.gov/professionals/prevention-chronic-care/improve/self-mgmt/pemat/index.html (accessed April 20, 2017).